 Getting around in Brisbane is relatively straightforward.
-The city centre is compact, which makes it possible to walk and cycle, while areas further afield are served by public transport.
+The city centre is compact, which makes walking and cycling easy, while areas further afield are served by extensive public transport networks.

-Trains, buses and the popular CityCat ferry are the main modes of transportation for commuters travelling to the city from the surrounding suburbs each day.
+Trains, buses and the popular CityCat ferry are the main modes of transport for commuters travelling to the city each day.

 Public transport in Brisbane